clokep/relapse/docs/modules/password_auth_provider_callbacks.md

 If the authentication is unsuccessful, the module must return `None`.

 If multiple modules implement this callback, they will be considered in order.
-If a callback returns `None`, Synapse falls through to the next one.
+If a callback returns `None`, Relapse falls through to the next one.
 The value of the first callback that does not return `None` will be used.
-If this happens, Synapse will not call any of the subsequent implementations of this callback.
+If this happens, Relapse will not call any of the subsequent implementations of this callback.
 If every callback returns `None`, the authentication is denied.

 ### `on_logged_out`

-_First introduced in Synapse v1.46.0_
+_First introduced in Relapse v1.46.0_

 ```python
 async def on_logged_out(